 Although V22’s commercially-managed, leveraged appropriation of public space is represented as “a community hub for the advancement of art, education, and the personal and physical wellbeing of local residents”), the V22 Foundation is not a charity.
 It has no trustees, no independent oversight and no regulation from the Charity Commission.
 The V22 Foundation is a private limited company founded and operated by Tara Cranswick/V22 PLC.
 When the acquisition of these buildings facilitated further Arts Council of England funding of £315,000 agreed in 2015, the offer was made to Kathleen Cranswick (the same person), as Director of the V22 Foundation.
 On the 30th of September 2015, a certified invoice was submitted to the Arts Council of England.
 For a direct payment of £123,697.37 from this grant.
 A payment of £100,000 is requested as “Premium payable to V22 Ltd” alongside sums of £5,400 and £7,095.60 attributed to “V22 London Ltd.” This invoice was also signed by Kathleen Tara Cranswick—but this time, as the Director of V22 London Ltd.

-A PLC is a company whose securities are traded on a stock exchange and can be bought and sold by anyone.
+A PLC is a company whose securities may be listed or traded on a stock exchange, but don’t have to be.
+A PLC can be privately held / owned.
 UK-registered PLC’s are regulated, and required by law to publish their complete and true financial position so that investors can determine the true worth of their stock.
 V22 PLC (V22’s parent company) is not registered in the UK.
 V22 Plc is registered in the Isle of Man.
 Revealingly, this is how V22 describe their activities in an Interim Report to investors.
 Also signed by Kathleen Tara Cranswick—as Director of V22 Plc, and Co-Chair:

 The success of our property strategy is also reflected in the increase in net asset value.
 Our subsidiary V22 London Ltd was delighted to enter into a 125-year lease on Louise House in Forest Hill, London, in May this year. […] V22 London sold a long lease on the rear building of this property to V22 Foundation.
 V22 Foundation raised significant grant funding from the Mayor of London and Arts Council England.